 Hey!
-That’s me, Nikolai, with my beloved dog, a labrottie mix, named Zeus.
-I was born in Russia, (native Russian, of the Koryak tribe), and my family adopted me as a baby.
-I’m proud to be an American, living with my family in North Carolina, USA.
+That’s me, Nikolai, with my beloved dog, a labrotties named Zeus.
+I was born in Russia (native Russian, of the Koryak tribe), and my family adopted me when I was two.
+I’m proud to be an American living with my family in North Carolina, USA.

 Now… here’s the story of Zeus!

 Lost and Scared